AhmedAbdElghany97/Applied-Cybersecurity-Labs/Bandit/Level 2/README.md

 ```

-Still the same stuck, let try adding it with path.
+Still the same stuck, let's try adding it with path.

 ```bash
 bandit1@bandit:~$ cat ./-